palourde/blog.uchiwa.io/content/blog/uchiwa-0.20.0.md

 ## Popovers redesign
-The popovers of the left sidebar have been redesigned in order to optimize space and now display the silenced items
+The popovers of the left sidebar have been redesigned in order to optimize space utilization and now display the silenced items:

 ![](/images/0-20-0-popovers.png)